Table of Contents

 They need to be socialized with people to avoid becoming aggressive.

 75 to 120 pounds

 A Turkish livestock guardian, the Akbash is a guardian dog.
-It needs an owner who is familiar with pure dog personality, and can pack leader train.
+It needs an owner familiar with pure dog personality and can pack leader train.

-Like many of the world's largest dog breeds, they are a working dog and is happiest when it has room to work, and a daily “job” to do.
+Like many of the world's most giant dog breeds, they are working dog and is happiest when it has room to work and a daily “job” to do.

 While they are highly trainable, it takes someone with experience to make these canines anything other than a guard dog.